 Sunday is a day for window shopping in French towns, for most of the

 year.
-Large shops are only allowed to open on Sundays in tourist
+Large shops are now allowed to open on Sundays in

 is only allowed on a limited number of Sundays in the run-up to